-- Drizzle the cream on top and sprinkle with the remaining ½ cup of parmesan.
+- Drizzle the remaining cream on top and sprinkle with parmesan.

 - To prevent the shells from burning, cover with foil for the first 30 minutes that they’re in the oven.
 Remove the foil and bake uncovered for the final 10 minutes.
 With the tip of a sharp knife, check that the pasta is completely cooked.

 - You will need to buy the appropriate pasta shells if you need this dish to be gluten-free.

 - In Australia the tablespoon is 20 ml or 4 teaspoons.
 In many other countries the tablespoon is 15 ml or 3 teaspoons.
 You may have to adjust your measurements accordingly.